 Chatbots are developing

 Chatbots are starting to build deeper, more contextual relationships with their customers.
 Invest in a chatbot if you have a substantial customer service team and take the plunge with a ‘higher investment’ that can have better rewards.
-There are continuous improvements being made to the capabilities and conversational abilities of these chatbots and it could be worth your time and money to invest in one that is able to save you hiring additional customer service reps.
+Continuous improvements are being made to the capabilities and conversational abilities of these chatbots and it could be worth your time and money to invest in one that can save you hiring additional customer service reps.